duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 });
 {% endhighlight %}

 Once the image atlas is loaded in, we'll want to create some helper objects that identify the size of the atlas and its sub images.
-We'll use these helper objects to help us calculate the FaceVertexUvs:
+Those helper objects can then be used to calculate the vertex uvs of each face in a geometry:

 {% highlight javascript %}